mangadul/tipbot/README.md

 * Withdraw (support withdrawal with MEMO and create new wallet)

 # Usage
-Create a fresh tweet (you must delete same previous tweet to avoid spamming on twitter) and mention to @TipBotStellar
+Create a fresh tweet or unique tweet (you must delete same previous tweet to avoid spamming on twitter) and mention to @TipBotStellar

 * Help
 ```